This guide includes troubleshooting tips for podcasting with Squarespace.

 To remove the image:

-- Drag your .mp3 or .m4a file into iTunes.
+- Drag your .mp3 or .m4a file into Apple Podcasts.
 It will show up in the Music section.

-- Right-click (or control + click) the file in iTunes and click Song Info in the menu.
+- Right-click (or control + click) the file in Apple Podcasts and click Song Info in the menu.

 - Click the Artwork tab and remove the image from the .mp3 or .m4a.

-- Drag the file out of iTunes, then upload it to the blog post.
+- Drag the file out of Apple Podcasts, then upload it to the blog post.

 If you want per-episode images, follow these steps to add .jpegs between 1400 x 1400 and 3000 x 3000 px to each episode before uploading.

 RSS feed is too large

 If a podcasting service rejects your RSS feed because it's too large, make your episode summaries shorter.